bouwehand/symfony/README.md

 `127.0.0.1 symfony.dev`

-then
-`sudo a2ensite symfony.conf && sudo service apache2 reload`

-And there is our symfony ghost telling us no GET is configured, which is correct

 to make development a little easier I installed postman for chrome:

 `https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm`

-this is a plugin that will let you do all REST request trough your browser (real easy)

 Further we add a index.php to the /web dir and include the app.php :
 `